tl;dr

 So don't "get better at prompting" in some vague way.
 Use a checklist.
 Run it fast.
 Catch the obvious misses before they cost you another half hour of cleanup.

 If you want a shortcut, run your draft through the prompt optimizer, then apply this checklist as a final quality gate.
+The combination—automated optimization plus manual verification—catches nearly everything.

 If you're still deciding which tool belongs in your workflow, start with this comparison: prompt optimizer vs prompt generator vs prompt rewriter.
+Most teams find they need all three at different stages.

 The 10-point prompt engineering checklist